pythondevop12/linux_for_devops/linux_file_permissions.md

 # Make script executable by owner only
 chmod u+x script.sh

-# Change owner to 'amit' and group to 'devs'
+# Change owner to 'joseph' and group to 'devs'
-sudo chown amit:devs project.txt
+sudo chown joseph:devs project.txt

 # Set default permissions for new files to 640
 umask 027